greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 :   A substitute name for the `FROM` item containing the alias.
 An alias is used for brevity or to eliminate ambiguity for self-joins (where the same table is scanned multiple times).
 When you provide an alias, it completely hides the actual name of the table or function; for example given `FROM foo AS f`, the remainder of the `SELECT` must refer to this `FROM` item as `f` not `foo`.
 If you specify an alias, you can also specify a column alias list to provide substitute names for one or more columns of the table.

 TABLESAMPLE sampling_method ( argument [, ...] ) [ REPEATABLE ( seed ) ]
-:   A `TABLESAMPLE` clause after a table_name indicates that the specified sampling_method should be used to retrieve a subset of the rows in that table.
+:   A `TABLESAMPLE` clause after a `table_name` indicates that the specified sampling_method should be used to retrieve a subset of the rows in that table.
 This sampling precedes the application of any other filters such as `WHERE` clauses.
-The standard Greenplum Database distribution includes two sampling methods, `BERNOULLI` and `SYSTEM`.
-You can install other sampling methods in the database via extensions.
+The standard VMware Greenplum distribution includes two sampling methods, `BERNOULLI` and `SYSTEM`.
+You can install the additional sampling methods `SYSTEM_ROWS` and `SYSTEM_TIME` in the database via extensions.

 :   The `BERNOULLI` and `SYSTEM` sampling methods each accept a single argument which is the fraction of the table to sample, expressed as a percentage between 0 and 100.
 This argument can be any real-valued expression.
 (Other sampling methods might accept more or different arguments.)
 These two methods each return a randomly-chosen sample of the table that will contain approximately the specified percentage of the table's rows.
 The `BERNOULLI` method scans the whole table and selects or ignores individual rows independently with the specified probability.
 The `SYSTEM` method does block-level sampling with each block having the specified chance of being selected; all rows in each selected block are returned.
 The `SYSTEM` method is significantly faster than the `BERNOULLI` method when small sampling percentages are specified, but it may return a less-random sample of the table as a result of clustering effects.

+:   The `SYSTEM ROWS` table sampling method accepts a single integer argument that is the maximum number of rows to read.
+The resulting sample will always contain exactly that many rows, unless the table does not contain enough rows, in which case the whole table is selected.

+   The `SYSTEM_TIME` table sampling method takes a single floating-point argument that specifies the maximum number of milliseconds to spend reading the table.
+This allows you to control how long the query takes; the tradeoff is that the size of the sample becomes hard to predict.
+The resulting sample will contain as many rows as could be read in the specified time, unless the whole table has been read first.

+   Like the built-in `SYSTEM` sampling method,  `SYSTEM_ROWS` and `SYSTEM_TIME` perform block-level sampling, so that, rather than being completely random, the sample may be subject to clustering effects, particularly when a small number of rows are selected.

+   >**IMPORTANT**
+   >To call the `SYSTEM_ROWS` and `SYSTEM_TIME` sampling methods, you must install the VMware Greenplum extensions that provide access to them: `tsm_system_rows` and `tsm_system_time`, repectively.
+See the [tsm_system_rows](../modules/tsm_system_rows.html) and [tsm_system_time](../modules/tsm_system_time.html) topics for details.

+  Sampling performance on append-optimized tables will improve if the table has a block directory (if the table has any index or had any index in the past) and the improvement is directly proportional to the degree of compression of the table and inversely proportional to the size of the sample requested.
+To create a block directory for a table that doesn't have an index, issue the following command:

+      ```
+      CREATE INDEX dummy ON tab(i) WHERE false; DROP INDEX dummy;
+      ```

 :   The optional `REPEATABLE` clause specifies a seed number or expression to use for generating random numbers within the sampling method.
 The seed value can be any non-null floating-point value.
 Two queries that specify the same seed and argument values will select the same sample of the table, if the table has not been changed meanwhile.
 But different seed values usually produce different samples.
 If `REPEATABLE` is not specified, then Greenplum Database selects a new random sample for each query, based upon a system-generated seed.
 Note that some add-on sampling methods do not accept `REPEATABLE`, and will always produce new samples on each use.